 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, all of the agencies use the following to build your credit score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following to build your score:

-- Credit Card Balances - How many accounts?
-How much do you owe?
+- Balances on your Credit Cards - How many accounts do you have, and how much do you owe?

-- Credit Inquiries - How many times have lenders pulled your credit for the purpose of lending you money?
+- Requests for Credit - How many times have you had your credit checked for a loan?

-These factors are weighted differently depending on the formula being used.
-The results are added up and distilled into a single number.
-FICO scores can be as low as 300 and as high as 800.
+These factors are assigned weights based on the formula being used.
+The result is a single number: your credit score.
+Credit scores range from 300 to 800.
 Higher is always better.
-Most home buyers these days have a score above 620.
+Most home buyers have a score above 620.

 Getting your FICO score

-Before you can improve your credit score, you have to obtain your score and be sure that the credit reports from each agency are correct.
-Fair Isaac, the corporation that offered the original FICO credit score, sells FICO scores on its website: myFICO.com.
-It's inexpensive, fast, and easy to get your credit score along with reports from all three credit reporting agencies.
-Also available are helpful information and tools that help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your credit score, you have to obtain your score and make sure that the credit reports from each agency are correct.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+It's inexpensive, fast, and easy to get your credit score along with credit reports from all three reporting agencies.
+They also provide helpful information and tools that help you understand how to improve your credit score.

-Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.

 Want to know more about credit scores?
 Give us a call at (478) 746-2063.